khaleesicodes/Matilda/README.md

 Matilda can be used via the CLI or by configuring the projects build file accordingly.

 ## CLI Quickstart
-Enable preview features when using JDK 23 in order to be able to use the Class-File API
+Matilda uses the ClassFile API which is a preview feature in JDK 23, in order to run your application with Matilda you need to enable preview.
 ```bash
 --enable-preview
 ```